 By: Julie Tiemann

-When many of us were kids, we may have fallen into the trap of comparing ourselves with classmates, famous athletes and musicians, or maybe the kids on the Disney Channel.
-For me, it involved blue eyeshadow, thick, hot-pink lipstick, and a hairbrush—first I used the hairbrush to create the highest of ponytails, and then it performed double duty as a microphone.
+When many of us were kids, we may have fallen into the comparison trap with classmates or celebrities.
+For me, it involved blue eyeshadow, thick, hot-pink lipstick, and a hairbrush.
+First I used the hairbrush to create the highest of ponytails, and then it performed double duty as a microphone.
 It was shocking I wasn’t mistaken for Debbie Gibson herself.

-For most of us, the comparison options were fairly limited, to either those in our daily lives, or perhaps what we could observe in a couple of minutes standing in the checkout line with Mom at the grocery store.
+For most of us, the comparison options were fairly limited.
+It was either comparing ourselves to those in our daily lives or perhaps what we could observe while standing in line at the grocery store.

 Much has been written about the impact of social media—and the Internet in general—on adolescents and their self-image, especially young girls.
-But 2020 has thrown multiple curveballs our way, such as the rapid lowering of the average age of kids getting online, and the rapid increase of the time kids spend online.
+But 2020 has thrown multiple curveballs our way.
+For example, the average age of kids getting online is rapidly lowering.
+The amount of time kids spend online is rapidly increasing.

 Preschoolers have learned new words like “Zoom” and “mute.”
 Early elementary kids are having to learn not just how to read and write, but how to engage in chat sessions and interpret emojis.

 It’s the Wild West out there online, and many of us have felt the horse take off before we even considered if we were ready to ride.